What is lyophilisation?

 Lyophilisation is the process of freeze-drying your assay to prolong its life without the need for cold chain transportation and storage.

-As a leading contract assay developer and manufacturer with a wealth of lyophilisation experience, we analyse your formulation to determine its characteristics and critical temperatures in order to design an optimal, efficient and cost-effective lyophilisation process.
+Biofortuna is a leading contract assay developer and manufacturer with a wealth of lyophilisation experience.
+We analyse your formulation to determine its characteristics and critical temperatures in order to design an optimal, efficient and cost-effective lyophilisation process.